Germany Ecovillage Tour

 A full packing list will be provided after booking the tour.
 Laundry service will be available at some of our locations.
 We ask that you only bring a day pack and one carry-on sized luggage due to limited space in our vehicle.

 We recommend packing breathable clothing, a sun hat, sunscreen, and comfortable walking shoes to stay cool and enjoy the tour's immersive experiences.
-Best to pack a sweater for the evenings.
+Best to pack a sweater for the evenings and your swim suit for swimming opportunities!

 Meet Your Guide